-- The candidate explains and identifies evidence that the students used or attempted to use the language function AND one additional language demand (vocabulary/symbols; grammatical structures; or written, visual, or verbal communication).
-Note: The language demands discussed in the Assessment Commentary do not have to be the same as those discussed in Task 1. - It is not sufficient for the candidate to reference an artifact and make a general statement, for example, "As seen in the work samples, the student used the vocabulary/symbols in their work."
-The candidate must explain how the students used the identified language and reference or identify an example of that use from the artifact, e.g., "Students 1 and 2 used the vocabulary term 'theme' and then explained how the meaning, author's purpose, and/or function of themes supported their interpretations of the novel in their analyses.
-Student 3 correctly selected quotes representing themes from the text, but did not provide explanation of how those examples demonstrated themes and supported his interpretation of the text."
+- The candidate explains and identifies evidence that students used or attempted to use the language function AND one additional language demand (vocabulary/symbols: grammatical structures: or written, visual, or verbal communication).
+Note: The language demands discussed in the Assessment Commentary do not have to be the same as those discussed in Task 1. - It is not sufficient for the candidate to reference an artifact and make a general statement that, for example, "As seen in the work samples, the student used the vocabulary/symbols as they performed the piece of music as a class."
+The candidate must explain how the students used the identified language and reference or identify an example of that use from the artifact, e.g., "Students 1 and 2 used the vocabulary/symbols (whole note, half note, 2/4 time) as they interpreted the rhythms using counting syllables before they performed them (video time stamp).
+Student 3 was trying to interpret the rhythms without the use of counting syllables, so he needs to demonstrate his understanding of the underlying rhythmic structures through the use of the counting system (video time stamp)."

-17 Links to terms from the Middle Childhood English Language Arts Glossary are included for quick access to the definitions.
+17 Links to terms from the K-12 Performing Arts Glossary are included for quick access to the definitions.
 To navigate to the glossary definition, click the hyperlinked word(s).
 To navigate back to the page origin, use the "Previous View" command (or ALT+Left Arrow).